EOGoal/Notifier/README.md

 1. Go to https://connect.xero.com/custom to purchase a Xero Custom Connection
 2. Follow steps 1-4 of https://developer.xero.com/documentation/guides/oauth2/custom-connections/

-- For step 2, only check the `accounting.report.read` permission as it's the only one required.
+   - For step 2, only check the `accounting.reports.read` permission as it's the only one required.
 3. Back in GitHub, save the Client ID as `XERO_CLIENT_ID`, and the Client Secret as `XERO_CLIENT_SECRET`.

 #### Pushover App